Find out more about the impact of Covid-19 on international students in our FAQs.

 Will the Graduate Route be affected by students studying online?

-If you’re beginning your studies in the 2020-21 academic year, you will be able to benefit from this new Route, even if you begin your degree online in your home country due to Covid-19.
+If you began your studies in the 2020-21 academic year, you will be able to benefit from this new Route, even if you begin your degree online in your home country due to Covid-19.

-If you are due to complete your course in summer 2021 but have been unable to travel to the UK just yet, you will be eligible to apply for the Graduate Route when it launches, as long as you arrive in the UK before 6 April 2021 and complete the final semester of your studies in the UK.
+If you are due to complete your course in summer 2021 but have been unable to travel to the UK just yet, you will be eligible to apply for the Graduate Route, as long as you arrive in the UK before 21 June 2021 (this has been updated from the previous 6 April date).
+Please check additional entry requirements and restrictions that have been introduced before travelling to the UK, and only travel when your university has confirmed face-to-face teaching will resume for your course.

-If you are starting a one-year master’s course in January 2021, you will need to arrive in the UK by 27 September 2021 and complete the final semester of your studies in the UK in order to be eligible to apply for the Graduate Route.
+If you started a one-year master’s course in January 2021, you will need to arrive in the UK by 27 September 2021 in order to be eligible to apply for the Graduate Route.

 This is part of the UK government’s concessions to students who have, or will be applying for, student visas, in light of Covid-19.
 View the updated guidance on GOV.UK and for more information on the Graduate Route, visit our page on post-study work opportunities.